 Laura sets the apple core down next to the gun and gives me a long look.
 I return it and say nothing.
 See, I do know when to shut my mouth.
 I really missed watching her watch me.
 Those little crinkles around her eyes when she’s wondering what I’m thinking, and then filling in the blanks herself with thoughts I’m not smart enough to have.
 I smile at her, feeling a bit hopeful.
 Up until this point I was sure she was unwinnable.
 Now I’m not so sure.

-“If Jint wasn’t here for you,” she says finally, “what did she want then?”
+“If Jint wasn’t here for you,” she says, “what did she want then?”

 “She was asking about you.
 Why would she be asking about you?”